 History of African American Heritage Month

 Since the 1970s there have been celebrations of African American Heritage Month when people celebrate the history and achievements of the community.
 Celebrations range from specialized TV shows to pronouncements of American presidents.
+It’s also the perfect time to highlight the obstacles Black students face in gaining access to education.
+One way that this is being addressed is through scholarships for Black students.
 But have you ever wondered why February was chosen as the African American Heritage Month?

 The answer lies in the well-known American historian, Carter G Woodson, pioneering the field of African American studies in the early 20th century.
 He was inspired by the three-week national celebration of the 50th anniversary of African American emancipation in 1915.
 Woodson was joined by four others in founding the Association for the Study of Negro Life and History (A.S.N.L.H.) that encouraged scholars to study the Black past, which until then had been ignored by the American academia.
 Woodson’s efforts came to triumph in 1924 when his college introduced Negro History and Literature Week.
 Only two years later, Woodson and the A.S.N.L.H. started Negro History Week in February 1926.